-Continuing the growth experienced over the past several years, Austin placed third in the Milken Institute's Center for Jobs and Human Capital 2019 ranking of the 10 best performing cities in the United States.
-It was the second consecutive year the Austin region was in the top three.
+Continuing the growth experienced over the past several years, Austin again placed third in the Milken Institute's Center for Jobs and Human Capital 2021 ranking of the best performing cities in the United States.
+This year's rankings criteria were reassessed in order to "reflect the upheaval of 2020, and the shifting markers of a city's success in a year defined by stay-at-home orders and social distancing."
+Even amid the year's turmoil, it was the third consecutive year the Austin region ranked in the top three.